PHP Runtime Generation 2

 Potentially.
 Depending on your integrations with our PHP extensions and operating system libraries, you may need to update your website to be compatible with new PHP runtime.

-Q: How do I opt out of the automatic rollout?
+Q: How do I opt out of PHP Runtime Generation 2?

 You may opt-out of the platform rollout by setting the following in your pantheon.yml:

-php_runtime_generation: 1Note: All sites will be auto-upgraded in early 2026 if they haven't already, including sites that specify the opt-out above.
+php_runtime_generation: 1Note: All sites will be auto-upgraded starting April 6, 2026, if they haven't already, including sites that specify the opt-out above.

 Q: Can I switch back to the previous PHP runtime if I encounter issues?